A7medAbdien/react-init/README.md

 ```

 >**_NOTE:_**:
-> I do not have a mac, but I included all the resources that might need to make the app work for iOS.
+> I do not have a mac, but I included all the resources that might needed to make the app work for iOS.
 So do not get devastated, and be open to search for a solution.

 # SplashScreen